-If you like to gamble in Australia, you might be wondering just how the Australian Government and tax office treat punters and their winnings.
-Well, Aussies are lucky because our gambling laws are very player-friendly, but there are still a few things worth knowing about how tax works for gambling winnings in Australia.
+You might be wondering just how the Australian Government and tax office treat punters and their winnings.
+Well, our gambling laws are very player-friendly, but there are still a few things worth knowing about how tax works for gambling.
 We have shared in this article a few shocking pieces of information worth keeping in mind.

 The Current State of Australian Gambling